 If you play it right, you may well find it not so tough to win your girl back.
 Often, trying too hard only gets you the opposite result that you want, so relax.
 In many cases, the biggest turn off for girls is an overbearing man who just won't let it go.

-So fight those natural urges to pick up that phone (again,) or purposely go out to where she hangs just so you "bump into" her.
+So fight those natural urges to pick up that phone (again,) or to purposely go out to where she hangs just so you "bump into" her.
 I hope you catch my drift here :-)

-Bottom-line: if you can get a handle on this, regain your composure, you really will improve your chances of getting her back.
+If you can get a handle on this, regain your composure, you really will improve your chances of getting her back.
 And that's all you should ask of yourself.